What is the Wisconsin use tax?

 Question 11 below.

-Can an out-of-state business such as a mail-order company collect Wisconsin use tax on taxable goods that are mailed or delivered into Wisconsin?
+Can an out-of-state business such as an internet seller collect Wisconsin use tax on taxable goods that are mailed or delivered into Wisconsin?

 Is a taxable service performed in another state subject to use tax?

 It can be.
 For example, a Wisconsin resident sends a watch to another state for repair.
 The watch is repaired and shipped back to the Wisconsin resident.
 The retailer does not charge tax.
 The Wisconsin resident owes use tax on the total repair charge (including shipping charges billed by the retailer).
-Although the repair was performed outside of Wisconsin, the Wisconsin resident took possession of the service in Wisconsin.
+Although the repair was performed outside of Wisconsin, the Wisconsin resident made first use of the taxable service in Wisconsin.

 Is there a convenient way to keep track of my taxable purchases during the year?